SpencerJPark/CGI_2_Drawing_Animation/README.md

 ### 3. **Exploring Advanced Image Isolation Techniques**

-With advancements in image processing technologies, new isolation methods could be employed to better separate the character from the background and other elements.
+With advancements in image processing technologies, new isolation methods could be employed better to separate the character from the background and other elements.
 Modern techniques, such as semantic segmentation or neural network-based background removal, could provide more accurate and detailed isolation of the character in each frame.
-By utilizing these techniques, the training data could be enhanced with cleaner, more precise images, leading to improved animation guidance and more consistent output.
-These methods could also allow for better handling of variations in lighting, shading, and perspective, further refining the model’s performance.
+Using these techniques, the training data could be enhanced with cleaner, more precise images, leading to improved animation guidance and more consistent output.
+These methods could also allow for better handling of lighting, shading, and perspective variations, further refining the model’s performance.

 ### 4. **Utilizing Expanded Data for Animation Guidance**